XiaoChenPhD/Rumination_State_Task_beta/README.md

 It is recommended that participants are briefed on the protocol and purpose of RST before undergo the actual scan.

+To individualize the keywords of the dysphoric memory, Make a .xlsx file in the following path: <RST directory>/dysphoric_memory_keywords/subject_{subj_ID}.xlsx It is recommended to copy the existing <RST directory>/dysphoric_memory_keywords/subject_999.xlsx and change the keywords.
+If participants provided less than four keywords for an event, you may simply leave the rest columns blank.
+For example, if a given participant only provided one keyword for a dysphoric event, you may fill in the keyword1 column and leave the rest 3 columns blank.

+Caution: in the filename (subject_{subj_ID}.xlsx) of this .xlsx, the {subj_ID} need to be exactly the same as the subject ID you provided in the "participant" section at the beginning of the experiment.
+For example, if you labeled the present participant as "001", then named the .xlsx file as subject_1.xlsx would not be accepted.
+Name it as subject_001.xlsx would do.

 Xiao Chen
 240430
 chenxiaophd@gmail.com